-Night Owl bus changes to begin in September
+Night Owl bus changes began in September 2018

 Final recommendation approved by King County Council on March 27.